authelia/doks/content/en/blog/say-hello-to-the-new-website/index.md

   area
 - The contribution docs have been slightly tidied up

-You may have also noticed we launched a new blog.
+You may have also noticed we launched a new blog!
+This blog will be used to communicate key things about the future of Authelia as well as key things we believe the Authelia community needs to know about.
+You can subscribe to this blog via the [RSS Feed](https://www.authelia.com/blog/index.xml).
+We may introduce a mail list for the blog sometime in the future.

 [Hugo]: https://gohugo.io/
 [Doks]: https://getdoks.org/